Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Spectral side and conclusion of proof of Theorem

 \subsection{Acknowledgments.}

-The authors would like to thank Erez Lapid and Peter Sarnak for various discussions along the years about this project and Sigurdur Helgason for some references on spherical functions.
+The authors would like to thank Erez Lapid and Peter Sarnak for various discussions along the years about this project.
+NT thanks Sigurdur Helgason for an helpful discussion and confirming that Proposition~\ref{prop:spher:fct:bound} was new.
+We thank Farrell Brumley, Simon Marshall, and Sug Woo Shin for helpful comments.
+We thank the referee for a careful reading.
 Parts of this paper have been written while the authors were visiting the Israel Institute for Advanced Studies, Princeton University and the Hausdorff Institute in Bonn.
 We thank all of these institutions for their hospitality.
-JM acknowledges support from the NSF under grant No. DMS-0932078 while in residence at the MSRI, and from the NSF under agreement No. DMS-1128155 while in residence at the IAS.
+JM acknowledges support from the NSF under grant No. DMS-0932078 while in residence at the MSRI, from the NSF under agreement No. DMS-1128155 while in residence at the IAS, and from Israel Science Foundation grant no.\ 1676/17.
 NT acknowledges support from the NSF under agreement No. DMS-1200684.